Monday, November 28, 2011

 November Adoption Update

-It was a good month for adoptions here at SeniorPooch.com.
-Three pooches graduated from the adoption page found there forever homes last month:
+It was a good month for adoptions here at SeniorPooch.com:

 Thanks go out to Cathy Grovenburg, and Melissa Lisbon for putting together such a great ad and helping to get Misty Rose noticed and ultimately adopted.